Margaret S. Torn

 25 September 2017

-(1) This study provides direct evidence that even the most chemically labile organic substrates can be protected from microbial decomposition via association with mineral phases (in this case iron (hydro)oxide).
-(2) These results support the emerging view that molecular structure is not the sole determinant of SOC stability.
-(3) The efficacy of the laboratory approach demonstrates that we can use microbial respired CO2 as a tracer for OM desorption in soil, creating additional research opportunities.
+(1) This study provides direct evidence that even the most chemically labile organic substrates can be protected from microbial decomposition via association with mineral phases [in this case iron (hydro)oxide].
+(2) These results support the emerging view that molecular structure is not the sole determinant of soil organic carbon (SOC) stability.
+(3) The efficacy of the laboratory approach demonstrates that microbial respired CO2 can be used as a tracer for OM desorption in soil, creating additional research opportunities.

 Daniel B. Stover